aditya-singh9/LurbTalks/README.md

 LurbTalks is a free video calling website made using socket.io and node js.

+# Fix error
+-[ ] When user leaves the meet, remove the video of that user.

 ## To run my project locally on your computer